 - the guest pays between 5-18%.

 These numbers vary wildly for a few reasons.
-For instance, the fee paid by the host depends on whether they’re on the Airbnb Plus programme and if there’s a strict cancellation policy in place.
+For instance, the fee paid by the host depends on whether they’re on the Airbnb Plus program and if there’s a strict cancellation policy in place.
 There are also different fees depending on where you are in the world.

 Guests pay different fees depending on where they’re located, but the typical charge is 14.2%.